shellfire-dev/build/README.md

 There are three ways to import [fatten]:-

-* By downloading a release, and adding it as an executable at `tools/fatten/fatten`
+* By downloading a [executable release](https://github.com/shellfire-dev/fatten/releases), and adding it as an executable at `tools/fatten/fatten`
 * By relying on your package manager
 * By importing it as a submodule